tuwukee/jiggler/README.md

 Jiggler is a [Sidekiq](https://github.com/mperham/sidekiq)-inspired background job processor using [Socketry Async](https://github.com/socketry/async).
 It uses fibers to processes jobs, making context switching lightweight and efficient.
 Requires Ruby 3+, Redis 6+.

+NOTE: Altrough some performance results may look interesting, it's absolutly not recommended to switch to it from well-tested stable solutions. \
+Jiggler has a meager set of features and a very basic monitoring.
+It's a small indie gem made purely for fun and to gain some hand-on experience with async and fibers.
+It isn't tested with production projects and is likely to explode as soon as it runs into real tasks. \
+However, it's good to play around and/or to try it in the name of science.

 ### Installation

 Install the gem: